tmtsoftware/csw-prototype/util/README.md

 * CharKey
 * BooleanKey

-The following keys support one or more values that are each one and two dimensional arrays (stored internally as Vectors):
+The following keys support one or more values that are each one and two dimensional arrays (stored internally as Arrays):

-* IntVectorKey, IntMatrixKey
+* IntArrayKey, IntMatrixKey
-* ShortVectorKey, ShortMatrixKey
+* ShortArrayKey, ShortMatrixKey
-* LongVectorKey, LongMatrixKey
+* LongArrayKey, LongMatrixKey
-* FloatVectorKey, FloatMatrixKey
+* FloatArrayKey, FloatMatrixKey
-* DoubleVectorKey, DoubleMatrixKey
+* DoubleArrayKey, DoubleMatrixKey

 In addition there is a GenericKey class that can be used for custom types.
 It is however recommended to use only the standard key types, in oder to ensure that binary and JSON serialization and deserialization